 Discover influential bloggers in your niche.

-Even though BuzzSumo is designed for content, lots of SEO pros use it as a link building tool.
+Even though BuzzSumo is designed for content marketing, lots of SEO pros use it too.

 First, BuzzSumo makes it easy to create content that people WANT to link to.

 Second, you can use BuzzSumo to find influencers in your niche that recently shared your competitor’s content: